-as a general rule, one tree for each property (a free tree could be offered to each new owner with reference to The National Forest); - Woodland belts; - New spinneys pockets of wooded greenspace, for example, small blocks of woodland within public open spaces; - Feature trees (either new or existing) - large species given space to mature (Oak, Ash, Lime)
+as a general rule, one tree for each property (a free tree could be offered to each new owner with reference to The National Forest); - Woodland belts; - New spinneys pockets of wooded greenspace, for example, small blocks of woodland within public open spaces;

-- as they require large open spaces; - Community orchards local varieties of fruit trees to create new orchards (ideally within new allotments)
+- Feature trees (either new or existing) - large species given space to mature (Oak, Ash, Lime) as they require large open spaces; - Community orchards local varieties of fruit trees to create new orchards (ideally within new allotments).

-Trees in hard landscapes should be given a chance to grow healthily and tree pits should be appropriately designed (see diagram and Trees in Hard Landscapes guidance referenced at the end of this section).
+Trees in hard landscapes should be given a chance to grow healthily and tree pits should be appropriately designed (see diagram and Trees in Hard Landscapes guidance in references).